Fort Cooper State Park

 Fort Cooper State Park is a 710-acre historic site in Inverness, Florida, United States.
 It is located two miles (3 km) south of Inverness, off of U.S. Hwy.
 41 on South Old Floral City Road.
 On June 13, 1972, it was added to the United States National Register of Historic Places.
 It is also a Florida State Park.

 Fauna

-Among the wildlife of the park are white-tailed deer, wild turkey, opossum, bobcat, owls, herons and cardinals.
+Among the wildlife of the park are white-tailed deer, wild turkey, opossum, rabbit, bobcat, owls, herons and cardinals.

 Recreational activities

 The park features an annual re-enactment during March of the Second Seminole War.
 Activities include fishing, swimming, sunbathing, youth camping, canoeing, hiking, boat tours, and nature viewing.
 The park is also accessible from the Withlacoochee State Trail.

 Amenities and hours

 Amenities include access to 160 acre Lake Holathlikaha, a swimming area, paddleboat and canoe rentals, a picnic and playground area, and nearly 5 mi of hiking trails.
 The park also has nature trails, a beach, and a primitive campground.

 Florida state parks are open between 8 a.m. and sundown every day of the year (including holidays).